Estimated Resident Population (ERP)

 Occupied and unoccupied dwellings

 Occupied and unoccupied dwellings are counted.
-In VIF2016, it is assumed that each occupied dwelling contains one household (it may be more than one family).
+In VIF2019, it is assumed that each occupied dwelling contains one household (it may be more than one family).

 The proportion of private dwellings which are not occupied is called the Vacancy rate.
-In some areas, like holiday destinations, the vacancy rate can be quite high, exceeding 50%.
+In some areas, such as holiday destinations, the vacancy rate can be quite high, exceeding 50%.

 The Occupancy rate is the proportion of dwellings which are occupied.
 By definition, Occupancy rate + Vacancy rate = 1.
 Victoria in Future modelling and outputs refer to the occupancy rate, as it is the occupied dwellings which accommodate the population.